mendix/docs/content/en/docs/refguide7/desktop-modeler/application-logic/microflows/microflow.md

 ### 6.1 Mark as Used

-You can search for unused items (Ctrl+Shift+F, Search for = Unused items) in the Modeler.
+You can search for unused items (<kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>f</kbd>, Search for = Unused items) in the Modeler.
 Microflows that are only called from Java code will be listed as unused because the Modeler cannot look inside Java source code.

-By setting the propery 'Mark as used' to 'Yes' you specify that the document is used implicitly and the Modeler will no longer list it when searching for unused items.
+By setting the property 'Mark as used' to 'Yes' you specify that the document is used implicitly and the Modeler will no longer list it when searching for unused items.

 *Default value:* No